Kashmiris Not To Compromise On Their Identity, Dignity: AJK President - UrduPoint

 Kashmiris Not To Compromise On Their Identity, Dignity: AJK President

-Azad Jammu and Kashmir, President Sardar Masood Khan has said that Kashmir was undergoing the darkest time of its history, but the morale of its people was very high and no power on the earth could defeat them nor could force them to compromise on their dignity and identity
+The AJK President Sardar Masood Khan has said that Kashmir is undergoing the darkest time of its history, but the morale of its people is very high and no power on the earth can defeat them nor can force them to compromise on their dignity and identity

+WASHINGTON (UrduPoint / Pakistan Point News - 03rd October, 2019) The AJK President Sardar Masood Khan has said that Kashmir is undergoing the darkest time of its history, but the morale of its people is very high and no power on the earth can defeat them nor can force them to compromise on their dignity and identity.

-Speaking at an event organized by World Affairs Council of Philadelphia in Washington late Wednesday, he said that Indian hegemonic designs and aggressive actions had brought the region at the brink of disastrous war, an official statement released to media here Thursday by AJK Presidential Secretariat said.
+Speaking at an event organized by World Affairs Council of Philadelphia, he said that Indian hegemonic designs and aggressive actions had brought the region at the brink of disastrous war.

 The AJK president said that a sizeable majority of Kashmiri people wanted to accede to Pakistan as was resolved by them in July 1947 through an accession to Pakistan resolution.

 Condemning August 5 action of Narendra Modi regime, he said that New Delhi had invaded the disputed territory and occupied it.
-"The streets in occupied Kashmir were deserted and gun totting soldiers patrolling; pellet guns were being randomly used; thousands of youth have been detained and shifted to prisons outside Kashmir; the women bodies had been objectified and they were treated as spoils of war," he added.
+"The streets in occupied Kashmir are deserted and gun totting soldiers patrolling; pellet guns are being randomly used; thousands of youth have been detained and shifted to prisons outside Kashmir; the women bodies have been objectified and they are treated as spoils of war," he added.

 He recalled that many countries in the last century had appeased the Nazi regime which had led to World War-II.
 "Today if you appease India, the situation in the region would take a turn for the worst," he warned.